Kardbord/Boxes/docs/FLATPAK-MAINTENANCE.md

 ### Hub App

 `io.github.kardbord.dev` is a minimal app with zero sandbox permissions.
-It provides the `activate-kardbord-env` script (sets up PATH for tool extensions) and the `kardbord-dev` entrypoint (forwards arguments through the env setup).
+It provides the `activate-kardbord-env` script, which sets up the environment (prepends extension `bin/` directories to PATH, adds extension `lib/` paths to LD_LIBRARY_PATH, activates any SDK extensions), and executes the given command.

 The hub declares the `io.github.kardbord.tool` extension point:
 - Extensions with IDs matching `io.github.kardbord.tool.*` are mounted at